 PRA Services Fee Schedule: This schedule lists the activities for which PRA charges fees and the amounts of those fees.

-City of Philadelphia Land Disposition Policy: PRA follows the City of Philadelphia’s policies for the sale or lease of publicly-owned property.
+Disposition Policies: PRA follows the City of Philadelphia’s policies for the sale or lease of publicly-owned property.

 Tax Status & Public Disclosure Forms: This form is a required submission for most applicants seeking to do business with PRA.